Floriian/sten/README.md

     }
   ]
   ```
-- Response 404: No animals in the database.
+- Response (Code 404): No animals in the database.

 ```http
 GET /animal/:id